communityus-private/communityus.github.io/index.md

 **A by-product of community**

-_Leading the charge, whilst remaining steadfast to your core business processes -- raise the bar using open source and freely licensed tools and services_
+_Raise the bar while remaining steadfast to your core business processes using open source and freely licensed tools and services_

 ## What We Do:
 **We bring people and things together - first here at home and then into surrounding areas; business and public sector.** ```create github issue to get started```